Description

 Highlights

-- Impressive 70-mile range for accessing far-off channels.
+- 70-mile range for accessing far-off channels.

 - Uniform gain curve ensures consistent performance across all supported frequencies.